 Career Path Progression for Film Director

-Film director: A film director is responsible for things like defining artistic and dramatic aspects of filmmaking, selection of cast members, production design.
+Film Director: A film director is responsible for things like defining artistic and dramatic aspects of filmmaking, selection of cast members, production design.
 Director is one of the few professionals who are required to put their intimate involvement during every stage of filmmaking and film production.
 Hence, the position of a director is considered to be one of the most stressful and demanding jobs.
-There are some directors who are involved in performing additional roles such as producing, writing, or editing.
+These types of directors work include performing additional roles such as producing, writing, or editing.
 Directors are also an important part of the post-production process.

 What is the job outlook for Film Director?

 Film direction is one of the most prominent majors offered in the universities who offer the course, hence it is expected to get very competitive in the future.
 More the experience in the industry, the more important and difficult it gets to be ahead of the competition.
-The employment for film direction is expected to grow as much as upto 10 per cent in the upcoming ten years.
+The film director job is expected to grow as much as upto 10 per cent in the upcoming ten years.
+Careers in film industry is rapidly growing.
 This rate of growth ensures that the competition remains fierce in this industry with new talent entering the industry every year and engaging in the field.